selimhamidou/selimhamidou.github.io/_posts/2023-06-02-I_Integrated_Salesforce_With_A_Google_API_To_Display_On_A_Map_The_Best_Pizzas_Around_Me.markdown

       new List<string>{ latitude, longitude, radius, type, key }
     );

-    //When the url is ready, we can define the endpoint of our request, and send it!
+    //When the URL is ready, we can define the endpoint of our request, and send it!
     Request.setEndpoint(url);
     HttpResponse Response = http.send(Request);
     //Note here: the successful status code is 200.
 It has to be checked by doing some tests,